NCBI-Hackathons/Jupyterized_Pipelines/README.md

 # Jupyterized_Pipelines
 Jupyter Notebook for High Throughput Access to NCBI Data.
-Jupyter notebooks are stored here may also be available on Google Colaboratory (see links below)!
+Jupyter notebooks stored here may also be available on Google Colaboratory (see links below)!

 --